-This summer, discover the magical wonders of Malta.
+Discover the magical wonders of Malta over a summer holiday.
 As the northern hemisphere winter chill and dark days start to thaw and days begin to lengthen, thoughts languish on sunny holidays of the past.
 Plans being to materialise in the forefront of winter minds as to the coming year summer island escape.
 With so many islands dotted along the Mediterranean, choosing a summer island destination can be daunting.
 Unless you have a specific destination in mind.
 Somewhere like Malta, a tiny archipelago in the Mediterranean sea and only short three hour flight from London.
 Malta had been on my travel destination list for a very long time, so long I cannot pinpoint the exact moment I was inspired to travel to the tiny islands of Malta.
 Perhaps it was an article I chanced upon as a teenager while reading the travel section in a glamorous fashion magazine.
 Growing up in the isolated and remote coastal town of Geraldton, Western Australia, perhaps I was drawn to a place that promised the same wide blue skies and crystal clear waters but sprinkled with rich ancient culture unlike anything I had ever known.

 Fate eventually collided with reality many years later and I finally fulfilled my dream, travelling to Malta in July 2015.
 Little did I realise when I arrived for five days of sun, sea and a little ancient culture that there was so much to see and do.
 Especially when the hotel pool and seaside lidos turned out to be so irresistibly relaxing.
 Who knew one could easily spend eight hours lounging by the sea under cream beach umbrellas with swimming-reading-eating on repeat all day.
 After tearing myself reluctantly away from the sea and comfy lidos, I spent a couple of days exploring some of my surrounds in Malta: St Juliens, Valletta, and the Silent City of Mdina.